CompuTec/computec-docs/docs/wms/user-guide/weight-scales/configuration-for-scales-for-handheld.md

 sidebar_position: 3
 ---

-# Configuration of scales for WMS Client for handheld devices
+# Configuration of Scales for WMS Client for Handheld Devices

 1. Turn on Microsoft Message Queue Server (MSMQ) in the same environment as Gateway Manager: